dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 Typically software will not be installed directly into the host operating system, but instead provided via images running in containers managed by Kubernetes.
 There are cases where it may be desirable to add packages directly to the operating system, however.

-The RHCOS [Image Layering][3] feature of OpenShift allows to the ability to modify the container image that provides the CoreOS operating system image, in a manner compatible with the automated node lifecycle management performed by OpenShift.
+The RHCOS [Image Layering][3] feature of OpenShift allows for the ability to modify the container image that provides the CoreOS operating system image in a manner compatible with the automated node lifecycle management performed by the OpenShift [Machine Config Operator][15].

 # The Challenge - Missing RPMs